Programming as Theory Building: Peter Naur's Essay

 Install InSync on Opensuse

-Posted on Mon, 20 Apr 2015 in Systems • Tagged with django, python
+Posted on Mon, 20 Apr 2015 in Infraestructura • Tagged with django, python

 Continue reading